 This CD&A provides information about the compensation objectives and policies for our NEOs and puts in perspective the quantitative and narrative disclosures in the compensation tables included in this Proxy Statement.
-Our NEOs for 2020 were:
+Our NEOs for 2021 were:

-- Dennis P. Vermillion, President and CEO - Mark T. Thies, Executive Vice President, CFO and Treasurer - Jason R. Thackston, Sr. Vice President, Energy Resources and Environmental Compliance Officer - Marian M. Durkin, former Sr. Vice President and Chief Legal Officer (Retired August 1, 2020) - Kevin J. Christie, Sr. Vice President, External Affairs and Chief Customer Officer - Heather L. Rosentrater, Sr. Vice President, Energy Delivery and Shared Services
+- Dennis P. Vermillion, President and CEO - Mark T. Thies, Executive Vice President, CFO and Treasurer - Jason R. Thackston, Sr. Vice President, Energy Resources and Environmental Compliance Officer - · Kevin J. Christie, Sr. Vice President, External Affairs and Chief Customer Officer - Heather L. Rosentrater, Sr. Vice President, Energy Delivery and Shared Services